mmatteo/legend-analysis-tutorials/testing-enviroment/02-testenv-intro/README.md

-# Intoduction to the Test Environment

-## Setting Up

-First log in to the server

-`ssh pc204`

-then navigate to the test env

-`cd /unix/legend/testenv-v02`

-You will then need to source the config file using:

-`source setup.sh`

-Navigate to a production cycle:

-`cd ref-prod/master`

-Finally make a shell within the virtual environment and load all the software using:

-`testenv-bash.sh config.json`

-(venv) should appear at the start of your command line.

-To exit this and return to the normal shell simply type:
-`deactivate`.

-## Jupyter Notebooks

-It is probably easiest to work in jupyter notebooks.
-To do this you will first need to add the virtual environment using: `python -m ipykernel install --user --name=testenv`.

-Now you can set up a jupyter notebook instance using:
-`jupyter notebook --port=8880 --no-browser`
-You should use a different number for the port so no one is using the same port.
-Any number between 8000 and 9000 should work.
-In a seperate tab you will need to enter the command:
-`ssh -N -L 8880:localhost:8888 pc204`
-to set up port forwarding where the first number should be the same as the port in the previous command.
-The second number is your local port.
-To access the jupyter notebook go to your web browser and navigate to http://localhost:8888/ where the number is the same as the second number above.

 ## Raw Waveform

 For the moment we can work just in the console, you can use: `ipython` to start an ipython instance.
 This has the same functionality as a jupyter notebook where we can